-Research Interests: The influence of J. W. Dunne's theory of time (Serialism) throughout twentieth-century literature; and relatedly, literary depictions of precognition, oneiric prophesy, and other parapsychological phenomena.
-I'm interested generally in the various time-theories developed in philosophy and physics in the early 20thC.
+Research Interests: The influence of J. W. Dunne's theory of time (Serialism) throughout twentieth century literature; and relatedly, literary depictions of precognition, oneiric prophecy, and parapsychological phenomena.
+I'm interested generally in the various time theories developed in philosophy and physics in the early 20th C.

-Secondarily, Carl Jung's advancement of Dunne's theories into his own concept of synchronicity (or 'acausal connecting principle') in the 1950s, and how this development can be transposed onto the broader trajectory of literary modernism to post-modernism.
+Secondarily, Carl Jung's advancement of Dunne's theories into his own concept of synchronicity (or 'acausal connecting principle') in the 1950s, and how this development can be transposed onto the broader trajectory of literary modernism to postmodernism.

 Supervisor: Michael Whitworth